Remembering Toy R Us.

 I hadn’t gone to a Toys R Us in years.

 I’m older now, I don’t have any kids, and focused on “adulting”.
 I didn’t have any need for toys in my life.
 It’s funny that I say that, but still find myself distracted by action figures and Nerf guns when I go to yard sales.
 When I saw that Toys R Us was reorganizing, it at first made sense.
 Physical retail stores have been having a hard time in the wake of the internet.
 After all, with the ease of internet ordering you don’t even have to put on pants to click a mouse button or press a touch screen.
 I looked through the news articles about the restructuring to see what stores were closing and breathed a sigh of relief when I saw the one close to me was staying open.
 Then the articles about all of the stores closing came.
 And for some reason, I found myself devastated.
 I was baffled.
-Here it is, a man who society had deemed “grown” heartbroken about the closing of a chain of a toy stores.
+Here it is, a man who society had deemed “grown” heartbroken about the closing of a chain of toy stores.
 I needed to know why all of a sudden I felt so strongly.

 My mother raised me by herself.
-For the majority of the time she was on disability, things were always real tight.
+For the majority of the time she was on disability, things were always really tight.
 She was always insistent on trying to create memories for me, and always looking for new ways to provide to create those memories.
 I could always tell around Christmas time she worried about providing a “Special Christmas” for me.
 Even though I was the kind of child amused by cardboard, she always wanted to get me something new.
 During one of her searches she won a radio contest for a shopping spree to Toys R Us.
 I imagine that she must have been excited.
-She of course didn’t tell me at the time, mostly to keep it a surprise for the holidays.
+She, of course, didn’t tell me at the time, mostly to keep it a surprise for the holidays.
 She told me later that she had to call my grandmother to take her to spend the Geoffrey Dollars she won.
 My mother also shared them with her to help provide for a Christmas for one of my cousins.
 22 years later and I can still remember a soft smile on her tired face as I ripped through the neatly wrapped packages.
 Happy that I was happy.

 one of my aunts would watch me so my mother could take a break.
 She would take me to Toys R Us to always pick a new toy for the weekend.
 I remember she would always get me those Tiger Electronic handhelds.
 Those trips were so simple.
 But, I still remember them today.
 I even have one of those little handhelds buried away in a storage tub, in a storage building on the other side of town.
 A small reminder of those simple memories.